MIDDLE KINGS · good between 1,800 and 900 cfs at Rogers Crossing

 the April call — by June there was nothing left to call).
 "River did" = under 1,800 and staying

 under.
-May doesn't count: the Kings head-fakes in May like clockwork, and 2022 faked it twice —
+May doesn't count: the Kings routinely dips under in May, and 2022 did it twice.

-both caught a heat spike at the finish: late heat keeps the melt pumping and props the river up
+late heat spike at the finish: sustained heat keeps the melt up and holds the river above the

-past the call.
-Heat spikes live inside a 10-day forecast, so that joins the model too.
+call.
+Heat spikes show up in the 10-day forecast, so the model uses them too.

 *2021: dust on the snow.
-Dirty snow drinks sun, and the whole
+Dust-darkened snow absorbs more sun, and

-pack went at once — in May 16, under 900 by May 28, gone before the season normally starts.
+the whole pack melted at once — in May 16, under 900 by May 28, gone before the season normally starts.

-Every forecast in California died that spring, including the state's.
-It stays on the board and
+Every forecast in California missed that spring, including the state's.
+It's shown on the chart

 Wrapped for 2026 — the first 2027 call lands ~April 1